 Difference Between Pre-Tax Vs. After-Tax Investments

-When discussing retirement plans and taxes you often hear the terms “pre-tax” or “after-tax” dollars.
+When discussing retirement plans and taxes, you often hear the terms “pre-tax” or “after-tax” dollars.
 What do these terms mean... and how do you know what is pre-tax vs. after-tax?

 After-tax dollars are pretty easy to understand.
 If you earn the money, pay income tax on it, and then deposit it into some type of account, or buy an investment with it, you have used after-tax dollars.
 These types of accounts can be savings accounts, brokerage accounts, or mutual fund accounts.

 The original amount you invest is called your cost basis, or principal.
-When you cash in an after-tax (non-retirement account) investment, you only pay tax on any investment gain above and beyond your original investment amount.
+When you cash in an after-tax (non-retirement account) investment, you only pay tax on any investment gain above your original investment amount.

 When you use after-tax money to purchase investments that typically deliver investment returns in the form of qualified dividends and long-term capital gains you may pay fewer taxes over the long haul - these types of investment income are subject to a lower tax rate - and in some cases, long-term capital gains are not taxed at all.

 When you have funds in an after-tax account you will receive a 1099 tax form from your financial institution each year.
 This 1099 form will show you the interest income, dividend income and/or capital gains earned for that year.
 These investment income items must be reported on your tax return each year.
 After-tax dollars can be invested in just about anything: CD’s, savings accounts, mutual funds, stocks, bonds, real estate, annuities, and much more.